iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

 Now that we know about lists, we can use them for creating functions that can be called with a variable number of arguments.
-(Also known as "multi-arity functions" if you want to talk fancy computer science lingo!)
+(Also known as "multi-arity functions" if you want to use fancy computer science terms...)
 This is done by using dotted notation in the function argument, which will put any arguments past the explicitly named arguments into a list.
 This list will be the null list if no additional arguments are given: